awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[StateMachineName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-statemachinename)` property of an `AWS::StepFunctions::StateMachine` resource\.

+ `PermissionsBoundary`   <a name="sam-statemachine-permissionsboundary"></a>
+The ARN of a permissions boundary to use for this state machine's execution role\.
+This property only works if the role is generated for you\.
+*Type*: String
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[PermissionsBoundary](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-permissionsboundary)` property of an `AWS::IAM::Role` resource\.

  `Policies`   <a name="sam-statemachine-policies"></a>
 One or more policies that this state machine's execution role needs\.
 This property accepts a single string or a list of strings\.
 The property can be the name of AWS managed AWS Identity and Access Management \(IAM\) policies, AWS SAM policy templates, or one or more inline policy documents formatted as a map\.